yisheng90/MeteorAccount/README.md

 As a registered user, I would like to reset my password so that I can regain my account access.

 ## The basic challenge
 Allow user to reset their password via a specially crafted url.

+- Created a route to reset-password where user can change thier password.
+- This option is only available for login user.

 ## The pro challenge
 Send the specially crafted url via email to the user.

+- Created a route for user to submit a request to reset password.
+- Created a route for user to reset password with the token.
+- To send the email, MAIL_URL need to be set up in the environment.

 ## The bonus challenge
 Fix the design flaw in the registration form that allow this problem to happen.

+- Setup backend valiation for password field and confirm-password field.
+- Setup forntend validation for password field and confirm-password field.
+The border of the confirm-password field will turn green if it matches eith the password field.